sh19910711/google-summer-of-code-2015/rails-web-console.md

 In order to inject that HTTP header, I will extend WebConsole::Middleware in the web-console repository.
 It should be a small change.

 #### 2. Implement Context Viewer

+It is a tool like css properties viewer of the Chrome DevTools, and the user can view the list of all variables and its values.
+The context view window can show to next to the console window in the browser extension.
+I will implement it as the view of web-console (same as the console view).

 ![Rough Design of Context View](http://farm8.staticflickr.com/7632/16946183332_5400cfd5d8_b.jpg)